David Bloom

 “David Bloom conducted Mattingly’s pitfall-ridden score with a sure hand.
 Occasionally, his hips betrayed an urge to groove, but even then he remained unflappably precise.” — The New York Times

-“Conductor David Bloom made an auspicious WNO debut at the podium, ably managing both the orchestra, spread out unevenly at the back of the stage, and the singers.” — Washington Classical Review
+“Conductor David Bloom made an auspicious Washington National Opera debut at the podium, ably managing both the orchestra, spread out unevenly at the back of the stage, and the singers.” — Washington Classical Review

 “Bloom led the ensemble to an exciting conclusion with some real rock star energy… beautiful conducting, with gestures imbued with meaning.” — Urban Milwaukee